Marquette Golden Eagles men's lacrosse: Season results

 †NCAA canceled 2020 collegiate activities due to the COVID-19 virus.

 Awards

 Golden Eagles in the Pros

-Six Golden Eagles have been drafted in the Major League Lacrosse Draft, six in the National Lacrosse League Draft and one in the Premier Lacrosse League Draft.
+Seven Golden Eagles were drafted in the Major League Lacrosse Draft, eight in the National Lacrosse League Draft and one in the Premier Lacrosse League Draft.

 The following Golden Eagles players were selected in the Major League Lacrosse Draft:

 The following Golden Eagles players were selected in the National Lacrosse League Draft:

 The following Golden Eagles players were selected in the Premier Lacrosse League Draft: